Contact Info

 Detecting latency for your echo sounder

 The latency for an echo sounder may be more difficult to determine.
 The method often used is by surveying a slope in two directions (forward and backward).
-When you record and display this on the map, the depth values for the forward and backward direction should match when latency is set correctly.
-Run this tool and increment the latency value for your sounder until you get the best results.
+When you record and display this on the map, the depth values for the forward and backward directions should match when latency is set correctly.
+Use this tool and increment the latency value for your sounder until you get the best results.
 It is important to check the generated soundings for the result.

 Adjusting latency values